background image of Sloss water tower

 Spectacular Events!

 Sloss Furnaces is located in the heart of Birmingham and brings people together from throughout the community.
 For more than forty years, Sloss Furnaces has hosted unforgettable festivals and concerts.
-This year that included Furnace Fest, Dia de los Muertos, Magic City Art Connection, Taco Fest, Modern Green Book's Annual Culture & Community, Magic City Mimosa Festival, and Walk for Alzheimer's, with dozens of new and exciting events planned for 2024!
+This year that included Furnace Fest, Dia de los Muertos, Magic City Art Connection, Taco Fest, Festa Italiana, Food+, Magic City Mimosa Festival, and Walk for Alzheimer's, with dozens of new and exciting events planned for 2025!

 Sloss Furnaces also hosts many private daytime and evening events including weddings and corporate retreats.
 People are drawn to the iconic backdrop that only Sloss Furnaces can provide!